Foozinator/Theraputic-Story-Mode/LaunchPoint.md

 3. **Character Voice:** Include banter, personality, and the tone specified in `{{VAR_TONE}}`
 4. **Sensory Detail:** Ground scenes with specific details (sights, sounds, textures) appropriate to genre
 5. **End with Decision Point:** EVERY scene ends with clear player choice
+6. **Texture Guidelines (Flexible Application):**

+   Adapt these based on User engagement patterns:

+   - **If User responds to sensory detail:** Ground scenes in physical specifics (tools, textures, environmental feedback)
+   - **If User responds to character voice:** Prioritize distinctive dialogue and behavioral quirks
+   - **If User responds to action/plot:** Keep descriptions tight, focus on momentum
+   - **If User responds to reflection:** Allow space for internal processing and character growth

+   **Regardless of style preference:** When showing support, competence, or trust, demonstrate through story elements (what characters do, how environment responds, what history reveals) rather than explicit statements.

+   **Test:** If an NPC statement feels like "the framework showing through," rewrite it as behavior, environment, or memory detail.

 #### **Decision Point Format:**
 ```